byronpendason/byronpendason.github.io/young_penda.md

 "What is going on?"
 Penda asked.

 "Please, be quiet, lord Penda!" whispered the thegn[^thanage] urgently, "We do not want the ettin from the swamp to hear us!"

-[^thanage]: The Thanage was a system of nobility practiced by the Anglo-Saxons and Scandinavians.
-In early Anglo-Saxon England, a *thegn* or *thane* was roughly equivalent to a baron.

 "What is going on?"
 Penda again tried asking, this time in a whisper.